Samagra-Development/Samagra-Website/src/pages/our-team/index.md

     bio: >-
       Shraya holds a Bachelor's degree in Chemical Engineering from National Institute of Technology Karnataka, Surathkal.
-Before joining Samagra, she was working as a Customer & Application Development Engineer, South Asia in the Chemicals division at ExxonMobil.
-Shraya has also been a fellow as part of the Policy in Action Program with Young Leaders for Active Citizenship (YLAC) and has also been a Global Governance Initiative (GGI) Impact Scholar.
+Before joining Samagra, she worked as a customer & application development engineer, South Asia in the chemicals division at ExxonMobil.
+Shraya has also been a fellow as part of the 'Policy in Action Program' with Young Leaders for Active Citizenship (YLAC) and has also been a Global Governance Initiative (GGI) Impact Scholar.

       The penchant for problem solving while translating ideas on paper into reality, brought her to Samagra.